emmercm/www/src/blog/building-team-connection-with-personal-fist-to-five.md

 Two:

 > This week was one work emergency after another.
-I turned them into meaningful documentation, but I'm glad the week is over.
+I turned the learnings into meaningful documentation, but I'm glad this week is over.

 > I can tell that I'm coming down with a cold, and it's really taking the wind out of my sails.

 Three:

-> I faced a lot of blockers getting my work done this week, and even though I'm happy the work is done I felt like it took much longer than it needed to.
+> I faced a lot of blockers getting my work done this week, and even though I'm happy the work is done, I felt like it took much longer than it needed to.

 > Work was fine this week, but I'm stressed out from hosting my family.